 Like cherry though, you can really use the blotching to your advantage, which many people do!

 Most of the maple I have come across has some level of shimmer or glow to it.
 Curly maple is loaded with it - in fact the name "curly" hints at it.

 Also, like cherry, you can see it plainly in the wood long before you get to the staining phase of making your frames.

 Maple is not as porous as cherry and can be more difficult to get a "deep" color.

 Gel stains, because of their thick consistency, don't penetrate the wood as well and just wipe right off which leads to applying more coats.
-Liquid stain fairs better, but still take more coats and effort (which can be well worth it - don't get me wrong!).
+Liquid stain fairs better, but still takes more coats and effort (which can be well worth it - don't get me wrong!).

 1 coat of oil based stain.
 Notice "blotchiness" on right